neogeographica/gameserver_scripts/README.md

 "scriptlib" directory
 ---------------------

-"server\_loop" is the main script that runs a server executable and restarts it if it crashes.
+"server\_loop" is the main script that runs a server executable and restarts it if it crashes.  "server\_loop" manages creating and deleting the PID files that the init scripts use to determine if a server is currently running.

 A command script should set up these variables before using "server\_loop":

-* BASEDIR : directory where the "servers" and "scriptlib" directories and "myip" are, and where the PID files will be created (in my case, this is always "/home/gameservers")
+* BASEDIR : directory where the "servers" and "scriptlib" directories and "myip" are (in my case, this is always "/home/gameservers")
-* SERVERTYPE : designator for the server executable (in my case, either "q1" or "q3"); used in naming conventions for PID files, server launch scripts, and the directory containing the server executable
+* SERVERTYPE : designator for the server executable (in my case, either "q1" or "q3"); used in naming conventions for server launch scripts and the directories containing server executables
-* GAMETYPE : designator for the game/mod code to be used by this server (in my case, "ktx\_ctf", "cpma\_arena", etc.); used in naming conventions for PID files and server launch scripts
+* GAMETYPE : designator for the game/mod code to be used by this server (in my case, "ktx\_ctf", "cpma\_arena", etc.); used in naming conventions for server launch scripts
 * SERVERPORT : port that clients should contact the server on
 * SERVERDIR : optional; the name of a subdirectory where the server executable is... more on this below

-When "server\_loop" executes, it first chooses a new working directory.
+When "server\_loop" executes, it chooses a new working directory.
 If SERVERDIR is defined, then the working directory will be ${BASEDIR}/servers/${SERVERTYPE}_server/${SERVERDIR}

 If SERVERDIR is not defined then the working directory will just be ${BASEDIR}/servers/${SERVERTYPE}_server

-The section below on the "servers" directory structure has some discussion on why you might or might not want to have a unique SERVERDIR for each server.
+The section below on the "servers" directory structure has some discussion on why you might or might not want to have a unique SERVERDIR for each of the servers that share a particular executable.

 To actually launch the server, "server\_loop" runs some other script from "scriptlib", chosen according to this naming convention: ${SERVERTYPE}\_${GAMETYPE}\_server